 - After applicants choose a service provider, they file the FCC form 471.
 Service providers can assist applicants with the FCC form 471, especially with the description of service filed separately from the form (the item 21 attachment).
 This is the actual request for funds.

 - Applications undergo a review of their FCC form(s) 471 by program integrity assurance (PIA).
-Service providers can assist applicants with answers to the technical questions during the PIA review.
+Service providers can assist applicants with answers to technical questions during the PIA review.

 - After USAC reaches a funding decision, both the applicant and the service provider will receive a funding commitment decision letter (FCDL).
 USAC issues the FCDL to announce its decision on funding requests.

 - FCC form 486 notifies USAC that services have started.
 It also certifies to USAC that a technology plan has been approved and the applicant is in compliance with the Children’s Internet Protection Act (CIPA).
 At this point, your service provider may begin discounting invoices or processing BEARs.

 Note: Form 486 must be submitted by an applicant within 120 days from when services begin or when a funding commitment is issued, whichever is later.
 Unfortunately, missing this deadline can result in a reduction of funding.

 OneNet Knowledge of E-Rate

 OneNet has been an E-Rate approved internet service provider since 1999.
 OneNet staff has been involved in the Federal Universal Service program since the beginning of the program.
 OneNet staff attends service provider trainings presented by USAC and participates in monthly service provider conference calls.
 Also, OneNet staff attends annual E-Rate training sessions for service providers presented by Kellogg and Sovereign Consulting.
 OneNet is accustomed to working with USAC and consultants to assist the applicants’ needs.

 Upon completion and notification from USAC of the successful approval of the applicant’s form 486, OneNet provides discounted invoices to the subscriber.
 Our database was designed to accommodate E-Rate discounts.
 OneNet receives electronic versions of all service provider letters from USAC.
-OneNet successfully processes an average of 645 line items per month through electronicly invoicing USAC with service provider invoices (SPI).
+OneNet successfully processes an average of 645 line items per month through electronically invoicing USAC with service provider invoices (SPI).